Have a GF Kitchen and Avoid Cross Contamination

 Buy a separate microwave, toaster, and toaster oven.

 Yes, this takes up a lot of counter space or space in the pantry, but trust me when I say this is key.
 20 parts per million is what you need to be considered gluten free.
 Let me tell you that my daughter has been glutened by just breathing in an Italian restaurant.
 I’m not even kidding.
 The tiniest little bit, even the crumbs at the bottom of the toaster will hurt.
 And no, you cannot just have a designated side of the toaster.
 There are still crumbs at the bottom!
-We have this toaster because it’s small and it’s super inexpensive.
+We have our favorite toaster because it’s small and it’s super inexpensive.

 Replace all nonstick pots and pans.